twood02/webtemplate/wiki/etcd+Docker_vs_Consul+vagrant/combine.md

 ***Pros***
 1. Simple and easy to use, no need to integrate SDK
-2. Bring your own health checking
+2. Provides health checking
 3. Support multiple data centers

 ***Cons***
 1. Cannot have notification of real-time service information change
-2. It doesn’t scale well, when creating a large amount of k/v store, it has high latencies and memory pressure
+2. It doesn’t scale well when creating a large amount of k/v store, it has high latencies and memory pressure

 ## Reference